-A trial court may allow a late response.226 The nonmovant must obtain leave of court to file a late response.227 Refusal to permit late filing is discretionary.228 The standard for allowing a late-filed summary judgment response is a showing of good cause and no undue prejudice.229
+A trial court may allow a late response.
+The nonmovant must obtain leave of court to file a late response.
+Refusal to permit late filing is discretionary.
+The standard for allowing a late-filed summary judgment response is a showing of good cause and no undue prejudice.

-If a court allows late filing of a response to a motion for summary judgment, the court "must affirmatively indicate in the record acceptance of the late filing."230 The affirmative indication may be by separate order, by recitation in the summary judgment itself, or an oral ruling contained in the reporter's record of the summary judgment hearing.231 A Rule 11 agreement232 "may alter the deadline for filing a response."233 One court has determined that a docket entry is sufficient to show leave was granted.234 Nonetheless, obtaining a separate order or having the summary judgment order recorded in a
+If a court allows late filing of a response to a motion for summary judgment, the court "must affirmatively indicate in the record acceptance of the late filing."
+The affirmative indication may be by separate order, by recitation in the summary judgment itself, or an oral ruling contained in the reporter's record of the summary judgment hearing.
+A Rule 11 agreement "may alter the deadline for filing a response."
+One court has determined that a docket entry is sufficient to show leave was granted.
+Nonetheless, obtaining a separate order or having the summary judgment order reflect permission is advisable.
+Although an oral order recorded in a